 The Racist Webcam

 This one was a major scandal about 3 years ago.
-A laptop was released which advertised its face tracking software and integrated webcam.
+A laptop was released which advertised its face tracking software and an integrated webcam.
 In theory, it would pan, zoom, and focus on a user’s face, for applications like video chat, automatically.
 And the tech was pretty reliable, for a certain subset of the population.
 See, to detect a face, its algorithm looked for eye sockets.
 To avoid false positives, it looked for a certain ratio of light and darkness between the eye sockets and the more reflective skin over the cheekbones.

 From the header, you can probably see where this is going.
 The webcam didn’t “see” people with darker skin, and wouldn’t track their faces.
 In effect, it only worked for light-skinned users.
 No one had intentionally designed it that way of course, but rather it was an emergent property of a broader system.
 There’s a good chance that the R&D team that developed the tech had a heavy racial imbalance.
 We’ll come back to that idea later.